The Cumbria Way Ultra

 Ordnance Survey Maps(trail is named on OS maps):

 OS Explorer: 1:25,000

 OS Explorer Active: 1:25,000

-Every competitor or team will carry a mandatory tracker provided by GB Race Tracker.
+Every competitor or team will carry a mandatory tracker.
 The trackers are a great safety tool for Event HQ but also allow your family and friends to become 'dot watchers' as they follow your progress along the route.

 Enter The Event?

 The Cumbria Way Ultra is open to runners aged 18 years or over on race day.
 Due to the nature of the race we advise that solo runners are experienced marathon and ultra distance runners.
 Cumbria Way Ultra 30 and Relay teams of 5 runners should be experienced trail runners who have completed up to half marathon/marathon distance.

 Entries are only available online.
 There are no postal entries available.
 You must provide a valid email address for all race correspondence.
 All online payments are safe and secure.
 Online entries will receive an email confirmation of entry.
 All runners will receive a pre race email approximately one week prior to race day with all 'on the day' information.
 All runners will collect their race number at Registration.
 Entries will close at midnight on Monday 13th September 2021.
 There will be no entries on the day.

 Relay Teams of 5 - £145 (per team)